Glock 27 Review: Out Dated Police Backup or Time Tested CCW?

 Ergonomics

-Ergonomically, the G27 is not amazing.
-It feels exactly like what it is, a regular-thickness Glock whose barrel and grip were cut off.
-In the hand it seems like it is as thick as it is tall.
-The length of the grip is also very short, with most shooters unable to get their pinky on the gun.
+Ergonomically, the G27 falls short.
+It feels like a regular Glock that’s been abruptly cut short in both barrel and grip.
+This makes the gun feel as wide as it is tall.
+One standout feature is its short grip, which doesn’t provide enough length for most shooters to comfortably rest their pinky finger.
+While this compact design might offer convenience, it could sacrifice comfort and control for some users.
 Extended magazines or magazine floorplates with a pinky extension are a very good idea with the Glock 27.
 Holding onto a subcompact .40 with only two fingers is not a pleasant experience.

 Reliability